stonkyoloer/ai-powered-options-trade-analyzer/README.md

 - Include rebalancing triggers and signal filters in your commentary block below the table.

-# 3️⃣ TastyTrade API Connection
+# 3️⃣ Connect to TastyTrade API

 ## 🛠 Setup & Install